x-hgg-x/custom-format/README.md

 - `runtime` (*enabled by default*)

     The formatting method dynamically checks the format specifier at runtime for each invocation.
-    This is a slower version, but has a lower MSRV for greater compatibility.
+    This is a slower version, but it has additional flexibility.

 ## Documentation